SanatC-07/MSc_Bioinformatics_Projects/next-generation-sequencing-project/README.md

-# DNA Compression using Burrows-Wheeler Transform (BWT)
+# 🧬 DNA Compression using Burrows-Wheeler Transform (BWT)
+This project was developed as part of coursework for the NGS (Next-Generation Sequencing) module of the MSc Bioinformatics program.
 This project demonstrates the application of the Burrows-Wheeler Transform (BWT), Run-Length Encoding (RLE), and Move-to-Front (MTF) Encoding on DNA sequences.
-It was developed as part of coursework for the NGS (Next-Generation Sequencing) module for the MSc Bioinformatics program.

 ### The code includes: